Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Lifetime plan costs around $200-300 and includes access to all Babbel languages

 So from an overall cost perspective, there’s no question that Babbel is the clear winner.
-On average, their plans are around $5 to $12 less than Pimsleur per month, depending on which subscription option you go with.
+On average, their packages are around $5 to $12 less than Pimsleur per month, depending on which option you go with.

 That said, both companies do give you the chance to test the waters before fully committing.
 With Pimsleur, you can get a 7-day free trial period, and with Babbel, there’s a 20-day money back guarantee if you’re not satisfied.